British Rail Class 28: Models

 The Class 28 has been made as a 00 gauge model in several forms, including a ready-to-run version by Hornby Dublo.
 A ready to run model is being produced by Heljan on behalf of and exclusive to Hatton's Model Railways in Liverpool.
-Following the closure of Hatton's in early 2024 their model railway toolings were sold to Rails of Sheffield and Accurascale.
-Heljan still produces the 1961 variant of the Class 28 now available exclusively through Rails.
+Following the closure of Hatton's in early 2024 their model railway toolings were sold to Rails of Sheffield.
+Heljan still produces the 1961 variant of the Class 28 now available exclusively through Rails. though this may change since the acquisition of Heljan by Accurascale in 2026.
 The Silver Fox Models model has now been withdrawn.
 As of November 2021, Rapido Trains UK have announced production of an N-scale model.